mattifestation/PSSysmonTools/README.md

 Validates a Sysmon configuration.
 ### ConvertTo-SysmonXMLConfiguration
 Recovers a Sysmon XML configuration from a binary configuration.
+### Merge-SysmonXMLConfiguration
+Merges one or more Sysmon XML configurations.

 Please refer to built-in help for each function for more information.